fgarend/fgarend.github.io/README.md

 ## Fonts Used

-The website uses the Google Font **Exo 2**.
-Exo 2 is a modern geometric sans-serif font family designed by Natanael Gama.
+The website uses the Google Fonts **Exo 2** and **Caveat**.

+**Exo 2** is a modern geometric sans-serif font family designed by Natanael Gama.
 It is known for its versatility and readability, making it suitable for both headings and body text.

+**Caveat** is a cursive font designed by Pablo Impallari.
+It is known for its informal and friendly style, making it suitable for headings and emphasis.

-The font is included in the project via a link to Google Fonts in the `index.html` file.
+Both fonts are included in the project via a link to Google Fonts in the `index.html` file.

-You can find more information about Exo 2 on its [Google Fonts page](https://fonts.google.com/specimen/Exo+2).
+You can find more information about Exo 2 on its [Google Fonts page](https://fonts.google.com/specimen/Exo+2) and about Caveat on its [Google Fonts page](https://fonts.google.com/specimen/Caveat).

 ## Font Awesome Icons